-Which specifies the address where the JobTracker will be running at.
+This specifies the address where the JobTracker will be running at.

-5. Finally you are now able to start the JobTracker by running 'bin/hadoop jobtracker' from within the Hadoop root-directory and a TaskTracker by executing 'bin/hadoop tasktracker'.
+5. Finally you are now able to start the JobTracker and the TaskTracker by running 'bin/start-mapred.sh' from within the Hadoop root-directory.

 Congratulations!
 You successfully finished the quick start guide of the XtreemFS-Hadoop integration and are now able to use your Hadoop applications like as is well known or go on with the tutorials available on hadoop.apache.org.